keu/docs/astro/environment-variables.md

 ENV AIRFLOW_CONN_MY_PROD_DB=my-conn-type://login:password@host:5432/schema
 ```

-You can set this environment variable via an `.env` file locally, via your Dockerfile, or via the Astronomer UI as explained above.
+You can set this environment variable via an `.env` file locally, via your Dockerfile, or via the Cloud UI as explained above.
 For more information on how to generate your Connection URI, refer to the [Apache Airflow documentation](https://airflow.apache.org/docs/stable/howto/connection/index.html#generating-connection-uri).

 > **Note:** Airflow Connections set via environment variables do not appear in the Airflow UI and cannot be modified there.